Bibek-9078/Flat-Price-Predictor/README.md

 ## 4.Exploratory data analysis (EDA)

         A. Univariate Analysis

         B. PandsProfiling

         C. Multivariate Analysis

 ## 5.Outlier Detection and Removal

         a.
 Outlier Detection And removal

 ## 6.Missing Value imputation

         a.
 Outlier Detection and Removal on area and bedroom

         b.
 Missing Value Imputation

 ## 7.Feature Selection

-          a.Feature Selection
+          a.
+Feature Selection

         i.Correlation Technique